steve1316/android-cv-bot-template/README.md

 - Fleshed out template matching functions via OpenCV
 - Notifications to alert users of various changes during workflow.
 - Accessibility Service that will allow the bot process to execute gestures on the screen like tapping a specific point.
+- Automatically checking for new app updates from your designated GitHub repository.

 # Instructions
 1. Download the project and extract.